-The whole next section to Chipping Campden was spent trying to get the heart rate down before we got to Dover’s Hill, there were mixed ret sults.
+The whole next section to Chipping Campden was spent trying to get the heart rate down before we got to Dover’s Hill, with mixed results.
 Flying down the descents definitely helped, but the small climbs didn’t help matters.
 We’d managed to catch two more riders to add to our pack, a guy in a blue jersey (more about him later) and presumably the British national champion (that’s Adam Blythe this year for the record) because no-one would commit such a fashion faux-pas.

 We made the turn for Dover’s Hill, just about started the climb and I managed to throw my chain off, urgh.
 Having to stop, flip the bike over, put the chain back on and then get going again on a slope was not the ideal way to approach the climb.
 I went past the obligatory photographer and met up again with the guys who were very nicely waiting at the top.